SASC Testing - Frequently Asked Questions for Faculty

 software), students testing in SASC are required to secure all laptops, tablets, phones,

 and smart wearables prior to starting their exam.
 Professors will be notified if there

 is a specific accommodation that requires a device to be available during exams.

 If a student requests an exam at a different time, SASC will not administer the exam

-SASC will offer both in person and remote proctoring for Fall 2021.
-We are able to
+SASC will offer both in person and remote proctoring for Spring 2022.
+We are able